(This post was updated on 6/22/2020)

-The summer months offer a quiet time for career counselors to tie up loose ends from the previous school year, check in with students working summer internships, and prepare for the fall semester career fair.
-Most importantly, it’s a great time for networking and sparking new relationships with employers.
+The summer months typically offer a quiet time for career counselors to tie up loose ends from the previous school year, check in with students working summer internships, and prepare for the fall semester career fair.
+Even with the world operating virtually this summer, it’s still a valuable time for networking and sparking new relationships with employers.

 College professors offer a gold mine of networking opportunities.
 After all, many professors are experts in their fields and have strong industry connections.
 They also keep in touch with former students who have jobs in their industry, which offers a great way to build your network for current students.

-Expand your network by joining industry-specific LinkedIn groups that relate to programs at your school.
-Engage with each group and identify professionals who could be potential connections for your students.
+Encourage students to expand their networks by joining industry-specific LinkedIn groups that relate to programs they learned about from career services.
+They should engage with each group and identify professionals who could be potential connections.

-After you’ve made a couple connections, send follow-up emails to see if they’re interested in meeting for coffee or scheduling a phone call to learn more about their expertise.
-This will help you keep the relationship strong beyond LinkedIn.
+After they’ve made a few connections, send follow-up emails to see if they’re interested in meeting for a video chat or scheduling a phone call to learn more about their expertise.
+Continuing to meet up will help you keep the relationship strong beyond LinkedIn.

 Send a brief email asking how their summer is going.
 If they’re doing an internship, ask about their experience and what they’ve learned so far.
 You can also remind them to network during their internship and to stay in touch with other interns and co-workers after the internship wraps up.

-As college students are off enjoying summer vacation, it’s your prime time to nurture your network for the upcoming school year.
-Use the slow summer days to schedule coffee and lunch meetings with employers and connections you may have fallen out of touch with during the busy school year.
+As college students are off enjoying summer vacation, it’s your prime time as a career counselor to nurture your network for the upcoming school year.
+Use the slow summer days to schedule coffee and lunch Zoom meetings with employers and connections you may have fallen out of touch with during the busy school year.

-Recent graduates are excellent connections that can strengthen your students’ networks.
-In fact, many of your current students probably know a recent graduate who is now working in their respective field.
+Recent graduates are excellent connections who can strengthen your students’ networks.
+In fact, many of your current students probably know recent graduates who are now working in their respective fields.

-As you check in with recent graduates to see how their jobs are going, ask if their employer offers an internship program or has entry-level positions available.
-You could also see if the graduate would be interested in mentoring current students, since they have recently wrapped up their job search.
+As you check-in with recent graduates to see how their jobs are going, ask if their employers offer internship programs, or have entry-level positions available.
+You could also see if the graduate would be interested in mentoring current students since they have recently wrapped up their job search.

 Remember, this doesn’t have to be a formal job fair.
 This mixer is an opportunity for students to connect with potential mentors and chat with professionals in their field.
 Plus, it will also get them thinking about their network and internship or job search.

-What are some your favorite strategies for building a strong network for your students?
+What are some of your favorite strategies for building a strong network for your students?